Biggest CCPA Fines and Penalties Explained

 6. Right to non-discrimination

-In California, CCPA protects individual consumers from any type of discrimination.
-This includes denial of being offered products/services, elevation in the price, and decline in quality.
+In California, the CCPA protects individual consumers from any type of discrimination.
+This includes being denied products or services, facing higher prices, or receiving lower-quality offerings.

 Who is Required to Comply with the CCPA?

-The Californian privacy law strikes to focus CCPA fines on those for-profit establishments that fulfill the following conditions:
+The Californian privacy law focuses on imposing CCPA fines on those for-profit establishments that fulfill the following conditions:

-- The business generates a substantial amount of its revenue (over 50%) from the selling of finances pertaining to consumers.
+• The business generates a substantial amount of its revenue (over 50%) from the sale of financial services to consumers.

 The provisions of the statute of CCPA, however, do not extend to non-profit groups and public sector authorities.